Employer Orientation Programme (EOP) & SIP Singapore 2026: The Complete First-Time Employer Guide

 Complete pre-application checklist in our first-time maid employer checklist.

-9. The Hidden Quiz — What to Expect
+9. The Assessment: What to Expect

-10. After EOP — What Happens Next
+10. After EOP: What Happens Next

 - Agency submits Work Permit via WPOL.